Current Net Worth Estimated at Around $970 Billion

 Employees Also Negotiating with Asset Management Firms

-There are projections that if SpaceX succeeds in its initial public offering (IPO), Elon Musk, CEO of Tesla, will become the world's first "trillionaire."
+There are forecasts that if SpaceX successfully completes its initial public offering (IPO), Elon Musk, CEO of Tesla, could become the world's first "trillionaire."

 Elon Musk, CEO of SpaceX and Tesla.
-Photo by Yonhap News.
+Photo by Yonhap News Agency

 Elon Musk, CEO of SpaceX and Tesla.
-Photo by Yonhap News.
+Photo by Yonhap News Agency

 View original image

-The Wall Street Journal (WSJ) calculated Musk's net worth at approximately $970 billion as of June 2, local time.
+The Wall Street Journal (WSJ) on June 2 (local time) calculated Musk’s net worth at approximately $970 billion.

 This figure is based primarily on the value of Musk's stakes in SpaceX and Tesla.
-Musk owns 85.1% of SpaceX's voting shares, and his pre-IPO stake in SpaceX is valued at about $538 billion, while his holdings in Tesla are estimated at $167 billion.
-In addition, stock options from both companies add another $150 billion to his net worth.
+Before SpaceX goes public, Musk holds about 85.1% of the voting rights, with his shares in SpaceX valued at around $538 billion and his Tesla shares at about $167 billion.
+In addition, stock options from both companies amount to roughly $150 billion.

-Reuters reported on the same day that SpaceX is planning to set its IPO offering price at $135 per share, aiming to raise $75 billion.
-If the plan proceeds as intended, SpaceX's corporate value would reach $1.75 trillion.
-This would also mark the largest IPO ever in terms of funds raised.
+Reuters reported on the same day that SpaceX is pursuing an IPO with an offering price of $135 per share, aiming to raise $75 billion.
+If the plan proceeds as intended, SpaceX’s corporate valuation would reach $1.75 trillion.
+This would mark the largest IPO ever in terms of funds raised.

-The Boring Company, a tunnel construction firm founded by Musk, and the brain-computer interface company Neuralink, were each estimated to be worth about $5 billion.
-Real estate, aircraft, and various other investment assets were valued at approximately $104 billion.
+The Boring Company, a tunnel construction firm founded by Musk, and Neuralink, a brain–machine interface company, are each estimated to be worth about $5 billion.
+The value of Musk’s real estate, aircraft, and other investment assets is assessed at approximately $104 billion.

-According to Bloomberg, these employees are negotiating together to lower asset management fees from the current 1% level to 0.5%, and to secure financial services aimed at high-net-worth individuals, such as stock-backed loans and tax-saving strategies.
+According to Bloomberg, these employees are negotiating together to lower asset management fees from the usual 1% to 0.5% and to secure financial services aimed at high-net-worth individuals, such as securities-backed loans and tax-saving strategies.

 This content was produced with the assistance of AI translation services.